Artificial Sweeteners and Your Microbiome

 When artificial sweeteners reach the lower intestine, they come into direct contact with the trillions of bacteria that make up the gut microbiome.
 Even though these sweeteners aren't absorbed into the bloodstream in significant quantities, that's precisely the problem: they linger in the gut, where they alter the microbial environment.

-The downstream effect is perhaps the most counterintuitive finding in modern nutrition science: glucose tolerance worsens.
-The very people choosing artificial sweeteners to avoid blood sugar spikes may be making their glucose regulation worse, not better.
-This impaired tolerance is driven by the altered microbiome, not by the sweetener molecules themselves.
-The bacteria change first, and metabolic dysfunction follows.
+The downstream effect is perhaps the most counterintuitive finding in modern nutrition science: glucose tolerance can worsen.
+The very people choosing artificial sweeteners to avoid blood sugar spikes may be making their glucose regulation worse in some settings, not better.
+This impaired tolerance is thought to be mediated by microbiome changes, not by the sweetener molecules themselves (Suez et al., Cell 2022, doi:10.1016/j.cell.2022.07.016).

 Crucially, these effects were observed at doses within the acceptable daily intake set by regulatory bodies, though the findings remain contested.
 An independent placebo-controlled study (Serrano et al. 2021, Microbiome) failed to replicate the saccharin effect on gut microbiota, and a large one-year multi-centre RCT (the SWEET trial, 2025, Nature Metabolism) found that replacing sugar with sweeteners actually improved body weight and elicited beneficial microbiome changes.